Tapering Guide

 Step 2: The 10-20% Weekly Cut

 Reduce your daily limit by roughly 10-20%.
-If you used 10 pouches, aim for 8.
-Stick to this for 4-5 days minimum until your body adjusts before making the next cut.
+If you used 10 pouches, aim for 8 or 9, not 3.
+Stay at the new cap for 4-5 days minimum before making another cut.

 Step 3: Extend the Intervals

-Once you're stable on a lower pouch count, switch from 6mg to 3mg pouches.
-Keep the count the same, but you've just cut your nicotine intake in half.
+Once you are stable on a lower pouch count, switch from 6mg to 3mg pouches.
+Keep the count the same at first so you are only changing one variable.

 Step 5: The Final Jump